Volunteering for a Clinical Research Study

 What would I have to do for the research study?

+This will entirely depend on the particular research study and will be detailed in the information sheet for that study.
 How do I know if I am suitable for a research study?

-The study inclusion requirements will be different for each study, and some people may not be suitable for certain clinical studies, particularly if they have serious underlying health conditions or other eye diseases.
 The researchers will discuss inclusion criteria with you in more detail.
 Just because you are not suitable for a particular clinical study does not exclude you from other types of glaucoma research

 Can I change my mind about being involved in a research study?